Share

 A Call for Courage

-If there was an emotional core to the conversation, it was the shared recognition that courage — not comfort — will solve California’s insurance crisis.
+At the emotional core of the discussion was a shared belief that courage — not comfort — will determine the outcome of California’s insurance crisis.

 “We have to rip the Band-Aid off,” Lackey said.
 “It’s time.”

-“We need leaders who don’t just step up,” Susman said.
+“We need leaders who don’t just step up,” he said.
 “We need them to swing and make contact.”

 A Glimmer of Optimism

-Despite the frustration, both men found reasons for cautious optimism.
-Some major carriers, they noted, have begun signaling a willingness to reenter the California market — contingent on meaningful regulatory reform.
+Despite the frustration, both men pointed to early signs of cautious optimism.
+Some major carriers have reportedly signaled an openness to reenter the California market — if meaningful regulatory reform takes hold.

 “If we can believe that,” Susman said, “and not look at it completely with a jaundiced eye — maybe just a little — we can be optimistic for the future.”

-Lackey agreed, adding that optimism must be paired with accountability.
+Lackey agreed but stressed that optimism must be matched with accountability.

 Contact and Civic Engagement